 - Download the connector, which lets Zotero become part of your internet browser, allowing you to save things easily while you are researching.
 Find the one for your favorite browser here.

 - Download the plugin for your favorite word processing program.
 For Word, it’s this one.
+(This is optional but can be useful later when you’re writing.)

 Turning articles from a messy file drawer into an organized Zotero list: